 >>> test = 10 >>> type(test) <class 'int'> >>> test = 'techbeamers' >>> type(test) <class 'str'> >>> test = {'Python', 'C', 'C++'} >>> type(test) <class 'set'> >>>

-Difference Between Identifiers and Variables
+Difference Between a Python Identifier and Variable

 An identifier is not the same thing as a variable.
 They have 1 to 1 relationship but are different than each other.
 Let’s look at their differences.